-Coursework should be submitted to Turnitin via the Moodle page of the module in question.
+Coursework should be submitted to Turnitin via the Moodle page of the module in question, with an electronic version of the appropriate cover sheet (available on the Music Department General Information Moodle page).
 Submission deadlines and links to upload work will be provided in good time before deadlines.

-7.3 Marking of over-length work
+7.3 Penalties for over-length work

-Work which is longer than the stipulated length in the assessment brief will be marked in line with Section 13, paragraph (5) of the College's Undergraduate Regulations:
+Work which is longer than the stipulated length in the assessment brief will be penalised in line with Section 13, paragraph (5) of the University's Undergraduate Regulations: